NHL-Olp/NHL-Olp/README.md

 ### Hi there 👋
-I’m currently working on ur mom
+I’m currently working on ✨ ur mom ✨

  Thằng Cường gà vl

+How to reach me: Pray

+I’m currently learning Basic Programming

 <!--
 **NHL-Olp/NHL-Olp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.